 This is an important point to understand when assessing your value as an employee.
 Too often, employees will imbalance their self-worth by focussing on the primary way they offer value.
 For example:

-Adam framed his self-worth by focussing solely on what he felt was valuable (work ethic) instead of understanding what his employer values (skillset and work ethic).
+What went wrong?
+Adam framed his self-worth by focussing solely on what he felt was valuable (work ethic) instead of understanding what his employer values (skill set and work ethic).

 He listens to his employer, who comments on the quality of his work and says it needs to improve before he can receive a pay rise.